 You don’t choose a college based on its looks, but if the place where you’re planning on spending most of your time for the next four (or more) years is stunning, it can only be a good thing.
 After all, your campus is your home away from home, so choosing one that’s gorgeous, as well as well-rated, is a surefire way for you to have the time of your life.
-From amazing natural surroundings to breathtaking architectural pieces, here are 11 beautiful college campuses in the US that are sure to be a source of pride for the students and the staff.
+From amazing natural surroundings to breathtaking architectural pieces, here are 13 beautiful college campuses in the United States that are sure to be a source of pride for the students and the staff.

 1. University of Virginia — Charlottesville, VA

 Dominated by the Rotunda inspired by the Pantheon in Rome, the Academical Village follows a U-shaped plan, where the buildings surround the Lawn, a terraced green space.
 The Rotunda, the school’s iconic, most recognizable building, stands on the northern side of the Lawn.
-10 pavilions interspersed with student rooms extend on its sides, each built in a different style, with their own gardens, separated by serpentine walls.
+Ten pavilions interspersed with student rooms extend on its sides, each built in a different style, with their own gardens, separated by serpentine walls.

 2. St. Olaf College — Northfield, MN

-St. Olaf’s picturesque campus, known as “the Hill” is set amid restored wetlands, woods, and native tall-grass prairies.
+St. Olaf’s picturesque campus, known as “the Hill,” is set amid restored wetlands, woods, and native tall-grass prairies.
 Opened by Norwegian-Americans in the late 19th century, the College prides itself in environmental sustainability, being the first in the nation to use a wind turbine to supply about one-third of the school’s energy.

 The college’s most recognizable landmark is the beautiful Gothic-style Old Main, built in 1877, the first structure on the grounds.
 One of the more modern buildings, the Christiansen Hall of Music, was recognized by the American Institute of Architects in its Architecture MN magazine.